 Why do we need a resume?

 Resume is one of the most effective tools for job search.
-It is brief description of the most important facts for your potential employer, such as your biography, mainly related to your work experience, skills and knowledge.
+It is a brief description of the most important facts for your potential employer, such as your biography, mainly related to your work experience, skills, and knowledge.
 The average time spent on reviewing the CV by HR or employer is no more than 1-2 minutes, so it is very important to attract the reader’s attention from the very beginning, get him interested and encourage him to appoint an interview.
-When creating a resume, you need to remember that it will become your business card and should make you stand out among the entire crowd of job seekers.
+When creating a resume, you need to remember that it will become your business card and should make you stand out from the entire crowd of job seekers.

 Structure of the resume